mheob/include-fussball-de-widgets/readme.txt

 === Include Fussball.de Widgets ===
 Contributors: mheob
-Tags: soccer, football, fussball, gutenberg, widget, fussball.de Donate link: https://www.paypal.me/mheob
+Tags: soccer, fussball.de, fussball, block, widget Donate link: https://www.paypal.me/mheob
 Requires at least: 4.8
-Tested up to: 6.4
+Tested up to: 6.6
-Requires PHP: 7.2
+Requires PHP: 7.4
-Stable tag: 3.7.0
+Stable tag: 4.0.0
 License: GPL2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 A WordPress plugin for easy integration of fussball.de widgets.

 == Description ==

 A WordPress plugin for easy integration of [fussball.de widgets](http://training-service.fussball.de/vereinsmitarbeiter/pressesprecherin/artikel/?tx_meinfussball_pi1%5Bmeinfussball%5D=1911&cHash=8e54ad110b258ac9679d70637b4ff796).

 == Installation ==

 1. Install the Fussball.de Widget either via the WordPress.org plugin directory, or by uploading the files to your server.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. You can use the plugin in several ways.
 As a shortcode, WordPress widget and since WordPress version 5 also as an integrated Gutenberg block.